Cpt0Teemo/Compiler/desc/part4/README.md

 Therefore, when reusing this code, you should really only be using three registers and not six as the original code suggest.

-## 6. Local variables in registers
+## Debugging Tip: Promote variables to registers

-Finally, your last task will consist of "promoting" all variables declared locally into virtual registers.
+In production compilers, challenging situations for the register allocator typically arise from the use of local variables.
+Most local variables are assigned to virtual registers rather than memory by real-life compilers.
+Keeping local variables in registers helps reduce memory accesses, but increases register pressure in intricate ways that differ from the register use patterns emerging from temporary values in expressions.

+The compiler we used to produce test assembly programs also keeps local variables in registers.
+The register use patterns resulting from this variable-to-register promotion are something your register allocator must be able to handle.

+You do not need to alter your register allocator for this purpose.
+The algorithms from the lectures are sufficiently general.
+However, some variable-to-register promotion may trigger bugs in your register allocator that would not have otherwise occurred.

-To do so, you should modify your variable allocation strategy and allocate local variables in virtual registers instead of using the stack whenever possible.
+To find these bugs, you may want to update your compiler to store eligible local variables in virtual registers rather than on the stack.

-You should do this for every **local** variable, excepts when:
+You should do this for every **local** variable, except when:
 * the variable is of type struct or array,
 * the variable is a function parameter, or
 * the variable is used with an addressOf operator.